 FT33 is Chef Matt McCallister’s first solo venture, opened on October 13, 2012 in Dallas and serving “season-inspired modern cuisine.”
-He showcases the highest-quality products, treats them with respect, and strives for innovation.
+He showcases the highest-quality products and treats them with respect.
 “I don’t print my menu until I know which ingredients are best that day,” he explains.
 “That should be the natural progression, rather than do the reverse, creating a dish and forcing whatever ingredients are available into it.”
 McCallister also has a penchant for creating unorthodox pairings of ingredients.
-“I always prepare a few dishes that are risky, which challenge both me and my customers in the best way possible,” he says.
+McCallister has received rave reviews based purely on his signature progressive technique, and modern farmers’ market-inspired fare.